-Having a loved one who suffers from addiction, mental health issues or chronic illness can cause some of the most difficult emotional experiences in our life.
-CEB for Families is designed to support family members and significant others and will help you deal with these challenging issues more constructively for yourself and for your loved ones.
+The relationship with a loved one who suffers from addiction, mental health issues or chronic illness can involve some of the most difficult emotional experiences in our lives.
+CEB for Families is designed to help family members and significant other deal with these challenging issues more constructively, for both yourself and your loved ones.
+CEB will help you manage emotional distress, establish healthy emotional boundaries and prevent burnout.

 New classes begin on the 1st Saturday of each month (except December)

-Participation in the live classes is highly recommended, however, to accommodate scheduling needs, class recordings can be made available during the 1-month enrollment period.
+Participation in the live classes is highly recommended, however, class recordings can be made available during the 4 - week enrollment period.

-CEB participants receive access to our online learning program with reading materials, videos and exercises for each class module.
+CEB students receive access to our online learning program with reading materials, videos and exercises for each class module.

 Online modules include: